 - Customer perception and reaction to new models or changes

 Many cinemas are concerned about the influence of competitors on their own strategy.
-As they prefer to keep their prices similar to those cinemas nearby, new pricing strategies would disrupt the balance.
+New pricing strategies would disrupt the balance.
 Furthermore, the IT-systems are often quite slow to respond to the changes required with dynamic pricing.
 Another obstacle is the regulations and legalities set by the distributors.

-Secondly, exhibitors fear that the market might not be ready for too advanced and complex changes in pricing.
-Nobody wants to be the first to take the risk and change their pricing strategy.
+Secondly, exhibitors fear that the market might not be ready for advanced and complex changes in pricing.
+Nobody wants to be the first to take the risk and change the pricing strategy.
 The risk of losing the image and reputation is seen as too high.

-Lastly, exhibitors are concerned that cinema is a traditional industry and customers do not always accept new models in a positive way.
+Lastly, exhibitors are concerned that cinema is a traditional industry and customers do not always accept new models.
 New flexible pricing could lead to a bad customer perception and probably to bad press as well.

-Since the main challenges are targeting the fear of the unknown and problems with IT implementation, the attendees understood that the solution has to be that cinemas should base their decisions more on data instead of gut feeling and assumptions.
+The main challenges are the fear of the unknown and problems with IT implementation.
+Attendees understood that the solution has to base on data instead of gut feeling and assumptions.
 After all, the consumer behavior is shifting and cinemas have to adapt to stay in the game.
-Most exhibitors agree, that this is the way to go in the future and are looking forward to elaborating more on the topic to not fall behind the competition.
+Most exhibitors agree, that this is the way to go in the future and are looking forward to elaborating more on the topic.

-A detailed data analysis of internal and external factors that influence the demand for movie-goers provides the comfortable situation of setting up prices that really reflect the customer’s willingness to pay and make pricing the competitive advantage of cinemas, rather than a challenge.
+A detailed data analysis of internal and external factors influencing the demand for movie-goers provides the comfortable situation of setting up prices that really reflect the customer’s willingness to pay.
+This makes pricing the competitive advantage of cinemas, rather than a challenge.